-- where an aspect of gas quality (specification, odorisation, or pressure) is, or is expected to be, outside agreed limits, parties: - o promptly notify each other of the situation; and - o work together to minimise the risks to people and property. - service providers, gas wholesalers and retailers make available all information that they possess relating to gas quality, as detailed in section 5 of this document, that industry participants reasonably need to demonstrate that they are complying with their legal obligations.
+- openness about all gas quality incidents2 and exceptions3 that occur. - where an aspect of gas quality (specification, odorisation, or pressure) is, or is expected to be, outside agreed limits, parties: - $\circ\,$ promptly notify each other of the situation; and - \circ work together to minimise the risks to people and property. - service providers, gas wholesalers and retailers make available all information that they possess relating to gas quality, as detailed in Chapter 7section 5 of this document, that industry participants reasonably need to demonstrate that they are complying with their legal obligations.

-1.3 Content
+1.31.4 Content